system-transparency/stprov/docs/stprov-manual.md

-    -o, --otp   One-time password to establish a secure connection -i, --ip    Remote stprov address (e.g., 10.0.2.10) -p, --port  Remote stprov port (Default: 2009)
+    -o, --otp   One-time password to establish a secure connection -i, --ip    Remote stprov address (e.g., 10.0.2.10) -p, --port  Remote stprov port (Default: 2009) --pk    Filename to read Secure Boot PK from (.auth format), must be self-signed --kek   Filename to read Secure Boot KEK from (.auth format), must be signed by PK --db    Filename to read Secure Boot db from (.auth format), must be signed by KEK --dbx   Filename to read Secure Boot dbx from (.auth format), must be signed by KEK -n, --no-uefi-menu-reboot
+                Don't request the firmware to reboot into UEFI menu

 The options of "stprov remote run" are listed below.